Hetsh/docker-starbound/README.md

 ```

 ## Updates
 This image contains a specific version of the game and will not update on startup, this decreases starting time and disk space usage.
 Version number is the manifest id that can also be found on [SteamDB](https://steamdb.info/depot/533833).
 This id is updated hourly.

+## netcat necessity
+The Starbound Dedicated Server requires a purchased copy of Starbound on Steam.
+To avoid leaking my Steam credentials there is no other way (to my knowledge) than query the credentials during the RUN statement.
+This is realized with a quick client and server setup using netcat.
+netcat is immediately purged from the image after the credentials have been transferred.

 ## Creating persistent storage
 ```bash